Heat-related Illnesses Threaten Lives on the Job

 Experience counts.
 If you or a loved one has suffered injuries due to heat exposure while on-the-job in New York, contact Scott C. Gottlieb, Injury Law Attorney, to help.
 Our New York personal injury law office handles all types of accident, injury and medical malpractice cases.

 As you work on recovering your health, let our Binghamton, New York accident attorney’s office take care of the rest, including the paperwork, insurance documents and other legal issues related to your injury.
-Contact our personal injury attorney today at (607) 235-2754 or use our online contact form.
+Contact our personal injury attorney today!
 There is no charge for the consultation.